magiclabs/magic-admin-python/README.md

 # Magic Admin Python SDK

-The Magic Admin Python SDK provides convenient ways for developers to interact with Magic API endpoints and an array of unitities to handle [DID Token](https://docs.magic.link/tutorials/decentralized-id).
+The Magic Admin Python SDK provides convenient ways for developers to interact with Magic API endpoints and an array of utilities to handle [DID Token](https://docs.magic.link/tutorials/decentralized-id).

 ## Table of Contents